3 ways Heliyon can help your research “stand out from the crowd”

 The massive scope of a journal like Heliyon requires a massive editorial team.
 Heliyon currently has an editorial board of over 600 researchers.
 These researchers specialize in a diverse array of fields, from tourism research to astrophysics, ensuring that all papers will be handled by a researcher who understands the previous literature as well as current trends in your field.

 Find the right reviewers

 After an initial assessment on the suitability of your paper, editors rely on the assessment of reviewers to make a decision.
-While the criteria for peer review differs by journal, your work is entitled to a fair and fast review process conducted by unbiased reviewers who are knowledgeable in your
+While the criteria for peer review differs by journal, your work is entitled to a fair and fast review process conducted by unbiased reviewers who are knowledgeable in your research field.

 Using Elsevier’s global, cross-disciplinary reach, Heliyon’s editors have access to a vast network of researchers.
 Editors will work to match each paper with the appropriate reviewers quickly.
 These reviewers will then assess the technical and ethical soundness of each paper, resulting in a rigorous but quick peer review process.

 Find the right readers